 A young man rises from the dead and returns at his own funeral.
 What happened?
 How did he die?
 One cold, wintry night, horrific memories resurface.
 The encounter and dialogue between his ghost and another adolescent takes the audience on an equally beautiful and bizarre trip.
 Onstage, the group KTL (formed to create this piece in 2007, consisting of Stephen F. O’Malley and Peter Rehberg) perform live music that mixes guitarist-composer Stephen O'Malley’s experimental interpretation of black metal with the electronic sounds of Peter Rehberg.
 On stage, the boundaries between good and evil, humans and animals, and life and death dissolve.
 With Kindertotenlieder, Vienne has created an uncanny dream reality full of references to wonderfully eerie fairy tales and traditions.

-The staging of the teenager’s funeral and his return as a ghost in Kindertotenlieder bring together three types of rituals and the codes and aesthetics associated with them: a funeral, a black metal concert, and a pagan celebration linked to the march of the Perchten, an Austrian tradition in which grotesque monsters embody dread and anguish.
+The staging of a teenager’s funeral and his return as a ghost in Kindertotenlieder bring together three types of rituals and the codes and aesthetics associated with them: a funeral, a black metal concert, and a pagan celebration linked to the march of the Perchten, an Austrian tradition in which grotesque monsters embody dread and anguish.
 They appear in early January to chase away evil demons and take the souls of the damned to punish them.

 Having Austrian family ties, Vienne has followed the recent evolution and significant return of this tradition with special interest.
 Since the early 1990s, groups of mostly young men have worked at reviving this once-popular Perchten tradition.
 Its close link to horror and fantasy films as well as the culture of heavy metal and black metal shows the importance of being able to move between a highly local culture and an international one.
 Thus, while being pagan and local, this tradition has different echoes in contemporary popular culture.
-The aesthetics and codes of this ceremony form elements of the play and at the same time touch on the issues mentioned, particularly through the presence on stage of these hideous creatures.

 Kindertotenlieder links this tradition, its aesthetics and codes with those of black metal, which is also influenced by various Scandinavian and Germanic pagan cultures and has a similar Romantic iconography associated with it.
 A black metal group is giving a concert for this teenager’s funeral; the teenagers in attendance are fans of the genre and bring its codes into play.